 Please note: Workers attend a mandatory membership meeting of the workers general assembly on Tuesday mornings.
 Jobs are not dispatched until 9am on Tuesdays.

 Closed on Sundays and all major holidays!

 Please note that CLG is a worker-led center.
-All of the rules and wages governing the hiring process have been developed by workers through twice weekly general assemblies.
+All of the rules and wages governing the hiring process have been developed by the general assembly of workers.